-If you are married or an RDP filing a separate return and you meet the requirements of Section E, Married Persons Filing Separate Returns, item 1, then enter your earned income from line 19.
-On line 22, enter \$5,000.
+If you are married or an RDP filing a separate return and you meet the requirements of Section E, Married Persons or RDPs Filing Separate Tax Returns, item 1, then enter your earned income from line 19.
+On line 22, enter \$5.000.

-If you were married or an RDP and filed a separate return but did not meet the requirements of Section E, Married Persons Filing Separate Returns, item 1, then enter your spouse's/RDP's earned income.
-If your spouse/RDP was a student or disabled in 2016, see the instructions for line 5.
+If you were married or an RDP and filed a separate return but did not meet the requirements of Section E, Married Persons or RDPs Filing Separate Tax Returns, item 1, then enter your spouse's/RDP's earned income.
+If your spouse/RDP was a student or disabled in 2018, see the instructions for line 5.
 On line 22, enter \$2,500.

-Worksheet - Credit for 2015 Expenses Paid in 2016
+Worksheet - Credit for 2017 Expenses Paid in 2018

-You will need a copy of your 2015 California tax return to complete the worksheet.
+You will need a copy of your 2017 California tax return to complete the worksheet.